 Gottvall, Maria, et al. "Post‐migration Psychosocial Experiences and Challenges Amongst LGBTQ+ Forced Migrants: A Meta‐synthesis of Qualitative Reports."
 Journal of Advanced Nursing, vol. 79, no.1, 2023, pp. 358–71. https://doi.org/10.1111/jan.15480

 DOI stands for Direct Object Identifier.
-It is a number that identifies a specific journal article.
-If you search that number in Google, it will always take you to that article even if it is from a different website than where you originally accessed it.
-We use these numbers to help others identify the sources you have cited.
+It is a number that identifies a specific journal article like an ISBN identifies a book.
+We use these numbers to help others find the sources you have cited even if they do not have access to it through the same database as you.

 A DOI will appear as a link starting with https://doi.org/ or as just a series of numbers (and occasional letters).
 It always starts with 10.